its-cyberjaya/constitution/README.md

 3. The General Meeting when held has all the powers of the Annual General Meeting as stated in this constitution.
 4. In a time of need, the Executive Council and the members of the society has the right to call for a General Meeting provided the following requirements are met:
   1. A notice for the general meeting must be made known a month before the date the meeting is to be held.
   2. The support of 100 members must be obtained before the meeting is held.
+In the absence of a sitting Executive Council, this requirement is waived.
   3. The meeting must have the attendance of 100 members to be considered valid.
+In the absence of a sitting Executive Council, this requirement is waived.

 ### C. Any other meetings